HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Proposed Method

 \subsection{Signal Preprocessing}

-We propose a signal preprocessing pipeline that constructs a feature tensor $\mathcal{F}^{(i)}_{30}$ for each input sample at cycle $i$.
-The objective of the pipeline is to reduce noise and enhance the salient characteristics of the signals.
-The proposed preprocessing pipeline consists of the following steps:
+We propose a signal preprocessing approach that, for each charge–discharge cycle \(i\), constructs a input sample \(\mathcal{F}^{(i)}_{30}\) for the neural network.
+The pipeline aims to denoise the raw signals and emphasize salient characteristics, thereby improving computational efficiency and predictive performance.
+The proposed signal preprocessing pipeline consists of the following four phases.

-\begin{enumerate} \item \textbf{Capacity Interpolation and Denoising:} For each charge-discharge cycle $i$, we first generate evenly spaced values between the minimum and maximum of the current signal $I_i(t)$.
-A one-dimensional interpolation method~\cite{numpy_interp} is then applied, using the sorted current values as the $x$-coordinates and the corresponding discharge capacities as the $y$-coordinates.
-This yields the derived capacity feature $\dot{Q}_i(Q, I)$, a technique we refer to as \textit{Capacity Derivative Tracking}.
-Consequently, we obtain the data sequences $I_i(t)$, $V_i(t)$, $Q_i(t)$, and $\dot{Q}_i(Q, I)$.
-Each of these sequences is subsequently denoised using a selected filtering method—specifically, the Savitzky–Golay filter~\cite{schafer2011savitzky}—resulting in the smoothed signals $\tilde{x}_i \in \{ \tilde{I}_i(t), \tilde{V}_i(t), \tilde{Q}_i(t), \tilde{\dot{Q}}_i(Q, I) \}$.